marl64/autoMP/README.md

   * 0 - Dithering off.
   * 1 - Dithering on.
 <!--
-**For these 3 "factor" settings, you can insert any number you want, including decimals.
+**For the following 3 "factor" settings, you can insert any number you want, including decimals.
 For example, if 1 is too dark and 2 is too bright, try 1.5 for better results.
-If 1 is too bright, try 0.8, etc.**
+If 1 is too bright, try 0.8, etc. You cannot use negative numbers.**
 * contrast_factor - Changes the color contrast of your image.
   * 1 - Normal contrast.
-  * Below 1 (minimum 0) - Lower contrast.
+  * Below 1 - Lower contrast.
   * Above 1 - Higher contrast.
 * brightness_factor - Changes how light or dark your image is.
   * 1 - Normal brightness.
-  * Below 1 (minimum 0) - Darker image.
+  * Below 1 - Darker image.
   * Above 1 - Brighter image.
 * saturation_factor - Changes your image's color saturation.
-  * 1 - Normal.
+  * 1 - Normal saturation.
-  * Below 1 (minimum 0) - Lower saturation.
+  * Below 1 - Lower saturation.
   * Above 1 - Higher saturation.
 -->
 **The following options will only affect the preview images and will not change what the scripts will draw.**